hkwonx12/bankingapp/journals/Helen_Kwon.md

 # April 3, 2023
 Today we continued to debugg the user authentication and git issues.
 We broke up the backend to different components and created issues on gitlab for them.
+After speaking with Candice, we changed our plan to have individual work to group work.
+We will have a leader each day to build his or her component while navigators assist the leader in creating the components.